industrial-edge/jenkins-cicd/docs/implementation.md

 ```

-After that, the connection to a local running docker engine is established using IE Publisher CLI command.
+After that, the connection to a local running docker engine is established using IECTL command.

 ```txt
                         iectl publisher docker-engine v -u http://localhost:2375